dylanonelson/medium_clone/README.md

 ###Phase 6: Featured stories (~2 days)
 I will implement authentication in Backbone so that users new to the site can still read stories.
 I will build a home page for the site that will feature new or popular stories so that users can find new authors and tags to follow.
-In this phase I would also like to provide stable URLs for stories, whether or not you are signed in.
+I will also tweak my stylesheets so that the site layout adjusts to accommodate the sidebar upon login.

 ### Bonus Features (TBD)
 - [ ] Search for users and tags
 - [ ] Mobile responsive stylesheet
-- [ ] View posts and users without signing in
 - [ ] Bookmark posts to read later
 - [ ] Automatically post stories to Twitter
 - [ ] Recommend posts